nikki30/Defense-Against-Adverserial-Input/README.md

 The accuracy for examples filtered by low pass filter is 99% when sigma = 1
 ![cnn](https://github.com/nikki30/Defense-Against-Adverserial-Input/blob/master/img/9.png)

-# Part 3: JPEG Compression & Resolution Enhancement
+# Part 3: Using JPEG Compression & Resolution Enhancement
 Resolution Enhancement is a method to make the image look CLEARER We used pretrained neural network(vgg19 etc.)